PGCSSESU/UserDirectory/README.md

 Welcome to your new TanStack app!

-# Befor Running run the below command
+# Befor Running the server run the below command
 npx json-server src/Mockdata.json --port 5001

 # Getting Started